sk1project/sk1-wx-msw/README.txt

 Copyright (C) 2004-2015 by Igor E. Novikov

 This repo contains MS Windows build files.

+To build sources you need checkout this repo into sk1-wx-msw folder and sk1-wx repo into sk1-wx folder.

 --------------------------------------------------------------------------
  to build package:       python setup-sk1-msw.py build
 --------------------------------------------------------------------------